jvw01/highway-driving/README.md

 # PDM4AR Highway Driving Exercise

-This repository contains the implementation for Exercise 12 of the Planning and Decision Making for Autonomous Robots (PDM4AR) course.
+This repository contains the implementation for the final exercise of the Planning and Decision Making for Autonomous Robots (PDM4AR) course.
 The exercise focuses on autonomous highway driving scenarios with lane changing, collision avoidance, and goal-oriented navigation.

 ## Overview